LucaCiucci/body-tracking-web/doc/apps/sequence/langs/dullscript/README.md

 beep 1
 ```

-Some function might have required parameters, i.e. parameters that do not have a default value, for example the the `add_label` command has a required parameter `label_id` and an optional parameter `color`.
+Some functions might have required parameters, i.e. parameters that do not have a default value, for example the the `add_label` command has a required parameter `label_id` and an optional parameter `color`.
 So these two lines are both valid:

 ```dullscript
 add_label "my_label"